kenjennings/Atari-Breakout76/README08Memory.md

 When the Operating System is active several 256 byte pages at the beginning of memory are committed to variables supporting Operating System functions.
 Also, if DOS is loaded a couple more Kilobytes of low memory are committed to DOS and the disk buffers.

-Likewise, the Atari's ANTIC graphics hardware reads data from memory.
+The Atari's ANTIC graphics hardware also reads data from memory.
 While the graphics chip can access the entire 16-bit address space there are limits to how much contiguous memory the chip may automatically reference.
-Also, some features use only one byte to describe a starting Page number for the beginning of data.
+Also, some graphics features use only one byte to describe a starting Page number for the beginning of data.

 Overview of system memory: